et120/weathersprint2/README.md

 - highs & lows are only available for a specific hour (every 3 hrs) on FUTURE days *problem for morning & night for today
     *problem 5 day forecast highs/ lows all days
-- dates were not corresponding to dates on weather api (fixed)
+- dates were not corresponding to dates on weather api :x: fixed

 **DAY 3** :partly_sunny: